 The Immigration Health Surcharge (IHS) is a fee levied on the majority of UK visa applications.
 The IHS is on top of other Home Office immigration fees and is designed to land in a different government pocket.
-Also known as the NHS surcharge, it essentially adds £400 per year per person to the cost of a UK visa, or £300 a year for student and youth mobility visas.
+Also known as the NHS surcharge, it essentially adds £624 per year per person to the cost of a UK visa, or £470 a year for children, students and Youth Mobility visas.

 Who has to pay the Immigration Health Surcharge?

-The IHS must be paid by most applicants and their dependants seeking leave to enter under the UK’s domestic Immigration Rules (i.e. those applying from outside the UK), unless it is for six months or less.
+The Immigration Health Surcharge must be paid by most applicants and their dependants seeking permission to enter under the UK’s domestic Immigration Rules (i.e. those applying from outside the UK), unless it is for six months or less.
 Short-term visitors and fiancé(e) visa applicants are therefore not required to pay.

 The majority of applicants for limited leave to remain (i.e. those applying from inside the UK) also need to pay, even if less than six months of leave is sought.

-Applicants for indefinite leave to remain do not have to pay the IHS.
+Applicants for indefinite leave to remain do not have to pay the Immigration Health Surcharge.

 Who doesn’t have to pay it?

 EU citizens and their family members who are exercising free movement rights, or making applications under the EEA Regulations or the EU Settlement Scheme, are exempt.
-This may well change for those coming to the UK from 2021 onward, when Brexit is scheduled to kick in following a transition period.
+This will change for those coming to the UK from the start of 2021, when Brexit kicks in following a transition period.

 - diplomats or a members of a visiting armed forces and not subject to immigration control